jonnymind/SIRPAS/Books/Base_System.md

 each other using the __firearm__ skill, or involved in a fist fight and using __brawl__, or taking part in a little __swordfight__ skirmish.

-To perform combat as a _simplified combat_, all the participants must:
-1. Agree to use the skills based on the same _root skill_.
+To perform combat as a _simplified combat_, all the participants must use combat skills that belong to the same _category_.
-   For example, a _simplified combat_ can take place when all the characters use __brawl__ or its derived skill __full contact__, but not if one of the characters is going to use __archery__ or __firearms__.
+For example, a _simplified combat_ can take place when all the characters use a form of melee unarmed combat, melee armed combat, distance combat, mental combat and so on.
-2. Be actually able to use the skills involved.
-It's common knowledge that you don't bring a knife in a gunfight.

 However, a character can use __Generic Combat Skills__ skill to participate a fight this way, if they agree.
 For example, if everyone else is using